dalong0514/ITstudy/003专栏汇总/2021009斯坦福的Programming-Methodology/CS106A-Programming-Methodology-Lecture0101.md

 # CS106A-Programming-Methodology-Lecture0101

+Topics: Welcome to CS106A, Course Staff, Why is the class called Programming Methodology?, Are you in the right class?, Class Logistics, Assignments and Grading, Extensions, Midterm and Final, Grade Breakdown, The Honor Code, Why Karel?

-Instructor (Mehran Sahami):Alrighty.
+Instructor (Mehran Sahami): Alrighty.
 If you could have a seat, please, we need to get started.
 There are still a bunch of people coming in the back.
 Come on down and try to find a seat somewhere.
 If you can't find a seat, sit in the aisle as long as you're not a fire marshal.
 Anyone here a fire marshal?
 Good.
 We're fine.
 Come on in and sit in the aisles.

 So welcome to CS106A.
 If you don't think you should be in CS106A, you think you should be somewhere different, now is probably a good time to go, not that I would discourage anyone from taking this class.
 I think we'll have a lovely time in here.
 But this class is CS106A or E70A, so if you're, like, "Wait.
 I thought I was in E70A," you're fine.
 They're the same class; it's the same thing.
 No worries, okay?